← Home

 If a player's pick timer runs out, the system automatically drafts the highest-rated available team on their behalf so the draft keeps moving.

-Auto-draft selections are based on World Football ELO ratings — a globally recognized rating system that measures team strength based on match results, with adjustments for margin of victory, home advantage, and match importance.
+Auto-draft selections are based on World Soccer ELO ratings, a globally recognized rating system that measures team strength based on match results, with adjustments for margin of victory, home advantage, and match importance.

 ELO reference date: May 10, 2026